VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 approach.
 As we become more comfortable with the approach, we hope we will become faster at identifiying how to implement the pattern in specific circumstances and improve the accuracy of our estimates.

-TDD tends to be used in a bottom-up approach focusing on small, discrete areas of functionality within the system and some of the design decisions that the team made early on in the journey (for example for synchronous behavior) turned out later to be poor choices.
-This is because this was the first time that the team had used the CQRS pattern and they did not know in advance what types of challenge they would meet, therefore they were not in a position to apply knowledge of the implications of using the CQRS pattern while using TDD.
-However, for subsequent projects, being aware of these types of issue will mean that the team will have greater confidence in some of the implementation choices that they make early on.
-Another issue, again due to the teams lack of familiarity with the CQRS pattern, was deciding whether or not to use the CQRS pattern in individual bounded contexts.
-The team anticipates that on future projects, the help that TDD can give to uncovering the best implementation choice in specific areas, can also be brought to bear on the implementation choices for individual bounded contexts.

 > **MarkusPersona:** The CQRS pattern is conceptually simple: the devil
 > is in the details.